 This carrot cake recipe comes from my Aunt Shawn.
 I actually had to call her the first time I made it because I wasn’t sure what size pan to use and she gave me a few good tips.
-Most important, the cake will look like it is getting really dark on top, but it is supposed to.
+Most importantly, the cake will look like it is getting really dark on top.
+But it is supposed to.
 Her original recipe said to bake for 30 minutes, but I had to leave it in for an hour.
 The cake is done when it doesn’t wiggle in the middle.
 I just grabbed one of the edges of the pan and shook it slightly to test for a wiggly cake.
 Don’t worry, even with cooking it this long, the cake was still very moist in the middle.

 Everyone at the office we worked at always requested Aunt Shawn’s carrot cake for their birthdays.
 Almost every month she was baking one of these cakes for an office birthday.
 It doesn’t take too long to prep and has delicious results.
 Before I made it, I never tried it.
 I know, so bad, I always get on to the boys that they have to at least try something before they say they don’t like it.
 But all those months and years of her making it, I never tried it.
 I don’t like coconut and knew that was part of the cake.
 So this time, I decided to try it.
 And wow, I am so glad I did, it’s amazing!
 You don’t really taste the coconut flavor too much.
 And I love pineapple so when you bite into a chunk of pineapple it makes it that much better.

 I didn’t realize until recently that pineapple is not a typical ingredient in a carrot cake.
-I had never made carrot cake or eaten it, so just figured this is how it is made.
+I had never made carrot cake or eaten it.
+So I just figured this is how it is made.
 Now that I’ve had it with pineapple, I don’t know that I could eat it without the pineapple.
 The pineapple also really helps to keep the cake moist as it is baking.
 And of course, you can never go wrong with cream cheese frosting!
 Carrots in the cake make it seem like I am eating something good for me too when I am really eating cake.
 At least I am getting some of my veggies through the cake, which automatically means it is healthy, right?!

 Step by Step